Fake face mask exempt cards being used in Palm Beach County

 At Don Victorios market in West Palm Beach, signs are posted on the door letting people know they are required to wear a mask before entering.

-"It’s very hard because there is a lot of customers that says that it’s a lie, that it’s not true.
-But we know that it’s true," Owner Gladys Del Carpio said.
+"It's very hard because there (are) a lot of customers that says that it's a lie, that it's not true.
+But we know that it's true," owner Gladys Del Carpio said.

 Last month, Palm Beach County commissioners voted unanimously to require everyone to wear facial coverings in buildings, including grocery stores and restaurants.
 A number of people told the commissioners that day the ordinance would infringe on their rights.

-Friday afternoon, State Attorney David Aronberg said people are going to great lengths to defy the ordinance.
+Palm Beach County State Attorney Dave Aronberg said Friday people are going to great lengths to defy the ordinance.
 He said they're even using fake cards stating they're exempt from having to wear masks to oppose the statute.

-"The county has the right to enact a mandatory mask order, the state has the same rights, they can do so in their police power," he said.
+"The county has the right to enact a mandatory mask order," he said.
+"The state has the same rights.
+They can do so in their police power."

 Del Carpio feels to wear a mask in her store is nothing more than a little inconvenience.